1 - Connecting Applications with Services

 my-nginx ClusterIP 10.0.162.149 <none> 80/TCP 21s

 As mentioned previously, a Service is backed by a group of Pods.
 These Pods are exposed through EndpointSlices.
-The Service's selector will be evaluated continuously and the results will be POSTed to an EndpointSlice that is connected to the Service using a labels.
+The Service's selector will be evaluated continuously and the results will be POSTed to an EndpointSlice that is connected to the Service using labels.
 When a Pod dies, it is automatically removed from the EndpointSlices that contain it as an endpoint.
 New Pods that match the Service's selector will automatically get added to an EndpointSlice for that Service.
 Check the endpoints, and note that the IPs are the same as the Pods created in the first step:

 kubectl describe svc my-nginx